-The Developer has provided estimates of the total cost of construction of the Project and the percentage of labor and materials to be sourced within the County.
-As shown in the table to the right, the Developer estimates that 85% of its \$28 million of materials and labor costs would be spent locally, for a total of \$23.8 million of in-region construction spending.
+The Developer has provided estimates of the total cost of construction of the Project and the percentage of labor and materials to be sourced from within the County.
+As shown in the table to the right, the Developer estimates that 85% of its \$28.8 million of materials and labor costs4 would be spent locally, for a total of \$24.5 million of in-region construction spending.

-We used this \$23.8 million spending figure (direct "Sales" in the table) as the input into the Emsi economic modeling system, assigning the County as the geography of study.
-This spending creates 152 direct jobs and direct earnings of \$9.7 million.
-The model estimates that this will cause Indirect impacts of 88 jobs, \$5,252,709 in earnings and \$152 million in sales.
-Therefore, the total, one-time, construction-phase impacts would be 240 jobs, \$14.9 million in wages and \$39 million in sales.
+In-region construction spending of \$24.5 million (direct "Sales" in the table) was then inputted into the Emsi economic modeling system, assigning the County as the geography of study.
+This spending creates 157 direct jobs and direct earnings of \$10 million.
+The model estimates that this will cause indirect impacts of 55 new jobs, \$5.3 million in new earnings, and \$15.2 million in new sales.
+Therefore, the total, one-time, construction-phase impacts would be 212 jobs, \$15.3 million in wages, and \$39.7 million in sales.